learn-co-curriculum/dsc-pandas-eda-lab/README.md

     Minimum Correlation Value: -0.1359073708421417

-Once you have your answer, edit the code below so that it produces a scatter plot of the relevant columns.
+Once you have your answer, edit the code below so that it produces a box plot of the relevant columns.

 ```python